-A number of crimes involve toxins entering the body, such as poisoning, driving under the influence, and illicit drug use.
-Detectives and criminal investigators seek help from forensic toxicologists to get the answers they need when they suspect a chemical substance is related to a crime.
+A number of crimes involve toxins entering the body, such as poisoning, driving under the influence, and using illegal drugs.
+Detectives and criminal investigators seek help from forensic toxicologists to get the answers they need when they suspect that a chemical substance is related to a crime.

 Toxicologists study the presence and effects of toxins on living creatures, particularly humans.
 They may work for environmental groups, government and law enforcement agencies, or independent corporations and laboratories.

 The term "forensics" means "of or having to do with a question of law."
 Forensic toxicologists are simply toxicologists who apply their knowledge to legal matters.
 They play a crucial role in solving crimes and helping to determine causes of death.

 Forensic toxicologists are responsible for investigating various substances to help solve crimes or detect unlawful contamination of the environment, food, or water supply.
 Their work includes:

 - Analyzing samples from bodily fluids and tissues to determine the presence or absence of harmful or intoxicating chemicals